JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-channel.png)

-The *channel scope* shows the *channel response* on the transmitted data, i.e. the deformation of the transmitted signal as received.
+The *channel scope* shows the *channel response* on the transmitted data, i.e. the deformation of the transmitted signal on the way from transmitter to receiver.
 The picture shows the *cyan colored line*, i.e. the channel response on the amplitude, and the *red line*, i.e.  the channel effects on the phase of the samples.

 ![6.1](/qt-dab-stddev.png)